GitWorktree.org logoGitWorktree.org

 $ git worktree list --porcelain

-worktree /home/user/project
+worktree /home/you/code/acme

-HEAD abc1234abc1234abc1234abc1234abc1234abc1234
+HEAD d1e2f3ad1e2f3ad1e2f3ad1e2f3ad1e2f3a4b5c6d

-branch refs/heads/main
+branch refs/heads/feature/payments

-worktree /home/user/project-feature
+worktree /home/you/code/acme-hotfix

-HEAD def5678def5678def5678def5678def5678def5678
+HEAD 7a8b9c07a8b9c07a8b9c07a8b9c07a8b9c0d1e2f3

-branch refs/heads/feature/auth
+branch refs/heads/hotfix/checkout-crash

 In porcelain mode, each worktree is a block of key-value lines separated by a blank line.
 The HEAD is the full 40-character SHA-1, and the branch is given as a full ref path.
 If the worktree is in detached HEAD state, the branch line is replaced with detached.